dekucheng/AMCL_WAKE_UP/README.md

 where **n** denotes the number of particles, **ε** denotes the **K-L** distance between approximated distribution and the true distribution, **k** denotes the number of bins, **X<sub>k-1, 1-𝛿</sub>** denotes the **1-𝛿** quantile of chi-square distribution with **k-1** degrees of freedom. **z<sub>1-𝛿</sub>** denotes the **1-𝛿** quantile of a standard normal random variable.

-The equation means that if the number of particles **N** is larger than **n** expressed above, the **K-L distance** between the maximum likelihood estimation based the particles and the true distribution has probability **1-𝛿** to be less than **ε**.
+The equation means that if the number of particles **N** is larger than **n** expressed above, the **K-L distance** between the maximum likelihood estimation (MLE) based the particles and the true distribution has probability **1-𝛿** to be less than **ε**.

-Here in practice the number of bins, which is the number of state clusters, is usually no larger than 10, thus with the particles already exist in AMCL (usually >5000, even with the minimum required number of particles), the ideal posterior can be approximated quite well with **K-L distance -> 0** in each resample step.
+Here in practice the number of bins, which is the number of state clusters, is usually no larger than 10, thus with the particles already exist in AMCL (usually >5000), the ideal posterior can be approximated quite well with the **K-L distance -> 0** between itself and the **MLE** approximation in each resample step.

-Here is how it works:
+Here shows the case that the current searching state group are presented as below.
+The prior of two states are both 0.5, which meas they have the same number of particles.
+In this case we use the **z<sub>fake,1</sub>** generated from **X<sub>1</sub>** to show the process:

 <p align = "center">
   <img src = "files/Fig8.png">